Skip to Main

 Surgery

-This four-week rotation educates students on aseptic, sterile, and operative techniques by observing and participating in surgical procedures.
-Students will learn pre-operative evaluation and post-operative management of patients by participating in outpatient clinics, daily ward rounds, writing daily progress notes, and formulating treatment plans for their assigned patients.
+This four-week rotation educates students on aseptic, sterile, and operative techniques by observing and participating in surgical procedures and in the care of surgical patients.
+Students will learn pre-operative evaluation, intra-operative practices/techniques, and post-operative management of patients by participating in outpatient clinics, daily ward rounds, surgical cases, writing daily progress notes, and formulating treatment plans for their assigned patients.
 This rotation also requires attendance to structured teaching conferences and simulation tutorials based on practical general surgical encounters.

 Pediatrics

-This four-week outpatient rotation in general pediatrics includes both well- and sick-child care encountered in ambulatory care settings.
-The student is expected to acquire proficiency in normal child development and anticipatory guidance.
+This four-week outpatient rotation in General Pediatrics includes both well- and sick-child care encountered in ambulatory care settings.
+The student is expected to acquire proficiency in normal child development and anticipatory guidance, and the management of common childhood illnesses.

 Women’s Health